-With the CONTINUOUS model, processor speeds can take any value between 0 and s{max} .
-First we prove that, with this model, the processors do not change their speed during the execution of a task (Section 4.1).
+With the CONTINUOUS model, processor speeds can take any value between 0 and $s{\rm max}$.
+First, we prove that, with this model, the processors do not change their speed during the execution of a task (Section 4.1).
 Then, we derive in Section 4.2 the optimal speed values for special execution graph structures, expressed as closed form algebraic formulas, and we show that these values may be irrational (as already illustrated in the example in Section 3.3).
 Finally, we formulate the problem for general DAGs as a convex optimization program in Section 4.3.

-4.1 Preliminary lemma
+4.1.
+Preliminary lemma

-Lemma 1 (constant speed per task) With the CONTINUOUS model, each task is executed at constant speed, i.e., a processor does not change its speed during the execution of a task.
+Lemma 1 (constant speed per task)

+In all optimal solution with the CONTINUOUS model, each task is executed at constant speed, that is, a processor does not change its speed during the execution of a task.
-Proof.

 Suppose that in the optimal solution, there is a task whose speed changes during the execution.
 Consider the first time-step at which the change occurs: the computation begins at speed s from time t to time t', and then continues at speed s' until time t''.
-The total energy consumption for this task in the time interval [t; t''] is $E = (t'-t) \times s^3 + (t''-t') \times (s')^3$.
-Moreover, the amount of work done for this task is $W = (t'-t) \times s + (t''-t') \times s'$.
+The total energy consumption for this task in the time interval [t;t''] is $E=(t'-t)\times s^3+(t''-t')\times (s')^3$.
+Moreover, the amount of work carried out for this task is $W=(t'-t)\times s+(t''-t')\times s'$.

-If we run the task during the whole interval [t;t''] at constant speed W/(t''-t), the same amount of work is done within the same time.
+If we run the task during the whole interval [t;t''] at constant speed W/(t''-t), the same amount of work is carried out within the same time.
 However, the energy consumption during this interval of time is now $E' = (t''-t) \times (W/(t''-t))^3$.
-By convexity of the function $x \mapsto x^3$, we obtain E' < E since t < t' < t''.
+By convexity of the function $x \mapsto x^3$, we obtain E' < E because t < t' < t''.
 This contradicts the hypothesis of optimality of the first solution, which concludes the proof.

-4.2 Special execution graphs
+4.2.
+Special execution graphs

-4.2.1 Independent tasks
+4.2.1.
+Independent tasks.
 Consider the problem of minimizing the energy of n independent tasks (i.e., each task is mapped onto a distinct processor, and there are no precedence constraints in the execution graph), while enforcing a deadline D.